SUNW4VE/ChromaFire/README.md

 program will autoscope and fire for 100% accuracy.
 - ChromaFire should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
-The program does not read or write memory that belongs to the game.
+The program does not read or write memory which belongs to the game.

 Performance Statistics:
 ------------------------------------------------------------------